-Sleep diet exercise.
+Sleep diet exercise are the keys to overall health.
 Forget diet and exercise!
 It doesn’t matter how you choose to look at it, sleep is the most essential ingredient for optimum health.

 Unfortunately, with all the focus on diet and exercise, sleep seems to have become the forgotten cousin.
-Let’s face it, as a nation there appears to be an overwhelming obsession with diet and exercise.
+Let’s face it, as a nation, we seem to have an obsession with food and fitness.

-It doesn’t matter what social platform, TV channel or paid subscription you’re on, there is an overwhelming amount of interest being shed on diet especially.
+It doesn’t matter which social platform, TV channel or paid subscription you’re on, there is an overwhelming amount of interest being shed on diet especially.

 Are diet and exercise are overrated?